Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Insight Save

 When you experience something mind-shatteringly dreadful, roll 1d12.
 If it hits an empty Insight notch or a **Hardened** notch, you keep it together.
-If it hits a filled in notch or a **Broken** notch, you freak out.
+If it hits a filled in notch or a **Broken** notch, you panic.

-### Freak out
+### Panic

 You or the Warden come up with a reaction for your character based on the current situation, their bonds and their experiences.
 It should be disruptive, last for a few rounds (d4) and have them end up in a tough spot.